-- A1 The monitoring officer will ensure that: - i. the investigating officer and one independent person (other than an independent person who has been consulted by the subject member) will be at the meeting; - ii. the subject member has been told about, and appears to understand, has been informed of their right to make written or oral representations to the meeting, and has had adequate time to seek clarification on their understanding on matters and prepare any representations; and - iii. the investigating officer's report, the observations of the monitoring officer and any written representations made by the subject member are included in the agenda for the meeting, and that the agenda has been sent to committee members in accordance with the relevant statutory provisions; - A2 Committee members will read the investigating officer's report and any written representations made by or on behalf of the subject member. - A3 The chairman will (after consulting committee members if he feels it appropriate to do so) inform the monitoring officer of any matters arising out of the investigating officer's report on which they feel that the committee might welcome explanation, clarification or more information, and the monitoring officer will inform the investigating officer so they can be prepared to address those matters.
+- A1 The monitoring officer will ensure that: - i. the investigating officer and one independent person (other than an independent person who has been consulted by the subject member) will be at the meeting; - ii. the subject member has been informed of their right to make written or oral representations to the meeting, and has had adequate time to seek clarification on their understanding on matters; and - the investigating officer's report, the observations of the monitoring officer and any written representations made by the subject member at least ten working days before the meeting are included in the agenda for the meeting, and that the agenda has been sent to committee members in accordance with the relevant statutory provisions. - A2 Committee members will read the investigating officer's report and any written representations made by or on behalf of the subject member. - A3 The chairman will (after consulting committee members if they feel it appropriate to do so) inform the monitoring officer of any matters arising out of the investigating officer's report on which they feel that the committee might welcome explanation, clarification or more information, and the monitoring officer will inform the investigating officer so they can be prepared to address those matters.